ggsoftwarellc/nitropay-sample/docs/publishers/ccpa.md

 CCPA Compliance Guide
 {: .fs-6 }

-On January 1st 2020, the California Consumer Privacy Act (CCPA) goes into effect, and the deadline for compliance deadline is the end of January 2020.
-All existing publishers are expected to take the steps outlined to be in compliance by the deadline.
-All publishers signed after January 1st, 2020 must be compliant before ad serving is enabled.
+On January 1st 2020, the California Consumer Privacy Act (CCPA) goes into effect, and the deadline for compliance is the end of January 2020.
+All existing publishers are expected to take the steps outlined if they service users from California, even if your website is operated outside of the state.

 ### 1. Add the "Do Not Sell My Personal Information" links